Job Search Terminal

 Guide pages:

-/help/getting-started— setup, onboarding, and daily workflow./help/ai-providers— how to create and add OpenAI, Anthropic, or Google Gemini API keys, test the provider, and protect keys./help/resume-lanes— resume lanes, resume upload, ATS-friendly formatting, PDF guidance, and bullet quality./help/job-search— dashboard scans, job sources, manual job entry, filters, and saved presets./help/linkedin-scanner— Claude/Codex browser-board scanning for LinkedIn, Wellfound, and Work at a Startup; imports, duplicates, limits, and safety notes./help/evaluate-tailor— evaluation, tailored resume generation, PDF export, application answers, research, and outreach drafting./help/applications— statuses, table and kanban tracking, follow-ups, and archive vs. delete behavior./help/interview-prep— STAR stories and voice practice./help/privacy-data— local data, AI-provider data flow, backups, and safety boundaries./help/troubleshooting— common setup, AI, resume/PDF, scan, and LinkedIn fixes.
+/help/getting-started— setup, onboarding, and daily workflow./help/ai-providers— how to configure OpenAI, Anthropic, Google Gemini, or Ollama (local); create and add API keys; set the provider priority chain; test providers; and protect keys./help/resume-lanes— resume lanes, resume upload, ATS-friendly formatting, PDF guidance, and bullet quality./help/job-search— dashboard scans, job sources, manual job entry, filters, and saved presets./help/linkedin-scanner— Claude/Codex browser-board scanning for LinkedIn, Wellfound, Work at a Startup, Glassdoor, Indeed, and Monster; imports, duplicates, limits, and safety notes./help/evaluate-tailor— evaluation, tailored resume generation, PDF export, application answers, research, and outreach drafting./help/applications— statuses, table and kanban tracking, follow-ups, and archive vs. delete behavior./help/interview-prep— STAR stories and voice practice./help/privacy-data— local data, AI-provider data flow, backups, and safety boundaries./help/troubleshooting— common setup, AI, resume/PDF, scan, and LinkedIn fixes.

 The help content is sourced from src/lib/help/content.ts and rendered through